Aswin-AR5055/MiniGDrive/README.md

 ## Features

+- **Voice Command Support**: Control file actions like upload, open, delete, and logout using voice recognition.
 - **User Registration and Login**: Secure authentication with password hashing.
 - **File Upload and Download**: Users can upload and download files easily.
 - **Trash System**: Deleted files go to trash instead of being permanently removed.